 How to Get Embedded Form Code?

 Select “form option” after creating your signup form.
 Customize the settings and generate the form code that you wish to add to your website.

 - Click the drop-down menu adjacent to the list and <select Signup forms>.

 - Select a form type- Classic, Super Slim, Horizontal, or Naked and customize the Form Options.

 - Copy the code from the Copy/paste onto your site field and paste the entire code into the HTML of your website where you wish to see the form.

-In addition to the types of forms, MailChimp also gives you the option to include reCAPTCHA so that there are no spam signups.
-By enabling reCAPTCHA, subscribers will have to check a reCAPTCHA box in a pop-up window once they click the link in confirmation email.
+In addition to the types of forms, Mailchimp also gives you the option to include reCAPTCHA so that there are no spam signups.
+By enabling reCAPTCHA, subscribers will have to check a reCAPTCHA box in a pop-up window once they click the link in the confirmation email.